Beneficial Ownership Survey

 Beneficial owners are individuals who directly or indirectly own or control (in whole or in part) a corporation or an entity.
 Beneficial owners are not the corporations or entities.

-The survey will request information from individuals – either vessel owners or licence holders – including: full names, citizenship, and the ownership percentage held by the beneficial owner(s).
-Individuals responsible for enterprises with multiple owners (“multi-tiered corporations”) will need to provide information about all of the direct or indirect beneficial owners for all parent companies that are in the full corporate structure related to the commercial fishing access.
+The survey requested information from individuals – either vessel owners or licence holders – including: full names, citizenship, and the ownership percentage held by the beneficial owner(s).
+Individuals responsible for enterprises with multiple owners (“multi-tiered corporations”) needed to provide information about all of the direct or indirect beneficial owners for all parent companies that are in the full corporate structure related to the commercial fishing access.

-In Pacific Region, the Beneficial Ownership Survey is mandatory for all:
+In Pacific Region, the Beneficial Ownership Survey was mandatory for all:

-In the Atlantic, Quebec, and Arctic regions, the Beneficial Ownership Survey is mandatory for all:
+In the Atlantic, Quebec, and Arctic regions, the Beneficial Ownership Survey was mandatory for all:

-The following licence holders are exempt from the survey:
+The following licence holders were exempt from the survey:

 The surveys are mandatory and the Minister has the authority under the Fisheries Act to ask licence holders and vessel owners for this kind of information.
 Failure to provide the required information through the survey constitutes a prosecutable offence under section 78 of the Fisheries Act.